nskybytskyi/nskybytskyi.github.io/education.md

       <small>The youngsters tend to prepare more, whereas the veterans aim to solve interesting and tricky problems rather than to earn more points.
 I realised that I am already too old for the olympiads, and decided not to go to the national olympiad, which was anyway cancelled because of the Covid19 later on.</small>

-    - a deputy leader of Computer Science department team at the IMC.
+    - a deputy leader of the Computer Science department team at the IMC.

 # Yandex School of Data Analysis

-Remember that YSDA is very challenging place to enter and to study?
+Remember that YSDA is a very challenging place to enter and to study?
 Well, when you study there online it becomes twice as difficult.
-Only ten people out of about a thousand applications are admitted into it, and less than a half of the admitted completes the school.
+Only ten people out of about a thousand applications are admitted into it, and less than half of the admitted completes the school.

 ### Coursework

 - First semester:

-  I took Discrete Math (excellent), Probability Theory and Mathematical Statistics (excellent), Python (pass), C++ I (pass), and last bu not least Algorithms and Data Structures I (pass).
-After the end of the semester I continued to solve algorithmic problems and got the third place in the overall rankings in the end.
+  I took Discrete Math (excellent), Probability Theory and Mathematical Statistics (excellent), Python (pass), C++ I (pass), and last but not least Algorithms and Data Structures I (pass).
+After the end of the semester, I continued to solve algorithmic problems and got third place in the overall rankings in the end.

   Many classes feature big projects.